 The versatile Bachelor Button flower has many uses.
-Growing these flowers in your garden result in an attractive display.
-They make great cut flowers for indoor vases and floral displays.
+First, growing these flowers in your garden results in an attractive display.
+They make great cut or dried flowers for indoor vases and floral displays.
 And, gentlemen wear them on the lapel of their suit.
 This guide on “How to Grow Bachelor Button Flowers” will help you to have a profusion of blooms so you can display them in a wide range of creative ways.

 Flowers Bloom: Spring to Summer